JacquesGariepy/out-of-code-insights/README.md

 - **Batch Edit Annotations**: Modify multiple annotations at once to streamline your workflow.
 - **Keyword Search**: Quickly locate annotations by searching for specific terms or phrases.
 - **Filter by Severity**: Organize annotations based on their severity to prioritize tasks.
+- **Show AI Suggestion**: View simulated suggestions from AI to enhance your annotations.
 - **Show Copilot Suggestion**: View simulated GitHub Copilot suggestions within your annotations for enhanced productivity.
 - **Auto-Resolve Stale Annotations**: Automatically resolve annotations that are no longer relevant, keeping your workspace clean.